security-notes/infobyte-faraday-wiki/Troubleshooting.md

 Read more about cleaning XMLs [here](https://github.com/infobyte/faraday/wiki/Helpers#cleanXML).

-Then open Faraday's QT interface running the following in your installation root:
+Then open Faraday's GTK interface running the following in your installation root:

 ```
 ./faraday.py